 Cover Letter

 Papers are accepted for publication in ACS based on the understanding that the content has not been published or submitted for publication elsewhere except as a brief abstract in the proceedings of a scientific meeting or symposium.
-This must be stated in the covering letter.
-The covering letter must also contain an acknowledgment that all authors have contributed significantly, and that all authors are in agreement with the content of the manuscript.
+This must be stated in the cover letter.
+The cover letter must also contain an acknowledgment that all authors have contributed significantly and that all authors agree with the content of the manuscript.
 In keeping with the latest guidelines of the International Committee of Medical Journal Editors, each author’s contribution to the paper is to be quantified.

 11. REVIEW PROCESS